Home

 2. Select a Compatible Wallet

-Ensure you have a wallet that supports staking for your chosen cryptocurrency.
+Ensure you have a wallet such as Backpack Wallet that supports staking for your chosen cryptocurrency.
 Many exchanges and dedicated wallets offer staking features with user-friendly interfaces.

 3. Stake Your Assets